 In India, the OBC Category (Other Backward Classes) are socially and educationally disadvantaged.
 In contrast to Scheduled Classes (SC) or Scheduled Tribes (ST), OBCs are a separate category.
-There is a list maintained by the Central Government of India that identifies the castes and communities considered OBCs.
+A list maintained by the Central Government of India identifies the castes and communities considered OBCs.
 It is one of several official Indian population classifications, along with general castes, scheduled castes, and scheduled tribes (SCs and STs).

-Hence, this blog focuses on highlighting who comes under the OBC category and their benefit entitlements.
+Hence, this blog highlights who falls under the OBC category and their benefit entitlements.

 What is the OBC Category?